MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation

-However, \methodnameshort fails to identify texture (0\% SR) of objects.
-This is mostly the limitation of the feature extractor used in \methodnameshort, as confirmed in the ablation \Cref{sec:ablation_feature}. \methodnameshort also fell short of OneMap-v2 on descriptions with the state attribute.
-To understand the reason behind this, we perform failure analysis in \Cref{sec:failure_mlfm_onemap}.
+However, \methodnameshort fails to identify texture of objects.
+This is mainly the limitation of the feature extractor (see ablation in \Cref{sec:ablation_feature}). \methodnameshort also fell short of OneMap-v2 on descriptions with the state attribute (see analysis is \Cref{sec:failure_mlfm_onemap}).

-Note that we ran each of OneMap-v2, VLFM-v2 and \methodnameshort five times with random seeds and observe a standard deviation of $\pm$2.5 for each.
-In the tables, we report the mean performance over five runs.
+\mypara{Two-phase navigation is effective in long-horizon tasks.} Poor performance in VLFM can be attributed to the reliance on the built map, even during the initial stages of navigation when the map may not contain the target object.
+This is evident from the improved performance of VLFM-v2 (row 5), where we adapt the two-phase navigation, over the vanilla VLFM (row 2), even when both use 2D maps.
+We observe a similar trend in OneMap (rows 6 vs. 4).
+This shows that our two-phase navigation (EAE-E) approach is extremely effective when dealing with longer-horizon tasks.